cosinekitty/astronomy/source/js/README.md

 Searches for the moment in time when the center of the Sun reaches a given apparent ecliptic longitude, as seen from the center of the Earth, within a given range of dates.
 This function can be used to determine equinoxes and solstices.
-However, it is usually more convenient and efficient to call [Astronomy.Seasons](Astronomy.Seasons) to calculate equinoxes and solstices for a given calendar year.
+However, it is usually more convenient and efficient to call [Seasons](#Astronomy.Seasons) to calculate equinoxes and solstices for a given calendar year.
 <code>SearchSunLongitude</code> is more general in that it allows searching for arbitrary longitude values.